Home > FAQ

 If you click on a "Buy It" button, it should put the item into your shopping cart.
 If you then click on one of the shopping cart picture icons, you can see the contents of your shopping cart.
 If there is nothing in your shopping cart at that point, then the situation is extremley unusual.

-If you use different computers at home and work, they will have different shopping carts -- the cookie on each computer connects A SPECIFIC computer to A SPECIFIC shopping cart.
+If you use different computers at home and work, they will have different shopping carts -- the cookie on each computer connects one specific computer to one specific shopping cart.
 (Thus from a different computer you can not see the contents of a shopping cart created on another computer.)

 Public computers (airports, cafes, libraries) are supposed to delete all cookies between users, thus you are usually not able to go back to a shopping cart session on a public computer once you have left that session.